 For those wanting to snorkel while in Hawaii, Hanauma Bay is the place to go.
 Upon arrival admire the stunning views of the bay from above, with water so clear you can easily admire the coral from a distance.
 Hanauma Bay is, in fact, a volcanic crater, that was formed thousands of years ago as a result of a volcanic explosion.
 Today, it is a snorkelling and swimming hub for tourists to enjoy and see the vibrant sea life of Hawaii up close.

 Visitors can catch a shuttle along the steep incline to the bay for a small fee, or walk.
 The walk down is easy but going up can be difficult, so consider a ride on your way out.
 Snorkel gear can be rented in the bay or take your own, allowing you to explore the extensive underwater world, with a range of colourful, diverse sea life.

-Hanauma Bay is also a nature preserve, and should be respected when visiting.
-The facility provides you with everything you need to know to ensure the bay remains at its pristine state.
-The bay can be accessed through “The Bus” system, and is approximately a 40 minute commute from Waikiki.
+Hanauma Bay is also a nature preserve and should be respected when visiting.
+The facility provides you with everything you need to know to ensure the bay remains in its pristine state.
+The bay can be accessed through “The Bus” system and is approximately a 40 minute commute from Waikiki.

 Shop at Kalakaua Avenue

 If you are staying in Waikiki throughout your trip, you will most likely stumble across Kalakaua Avenue.
 This is the buzzing tourist hub of the city.
 The street is located in the heart of Waikiki, and leads travellers directly to Waikiki beach.
 Lined with delicious restaurants, countless big brand stores, charming souvenir stores and handy convenient stores, this street proves to be an attraction in itself.